 Each plant begins indoors in the spring, and then 3-4 of the best plants are selected to go into the patch.
 This is with the hopes that just one giant pumpkin will make it to the state fair weigh-off in October.

 TJ helps the young pumpkin plant get off to a good start during the early days of June.

 After the plants are put into the ground, you wait for them to flower and hand pollinate them to make sure the plants are bred with the absolute best genetics.
 While they love pollinators, they don’t want anything but the specifically chosen pollen from the male flower to reach the female flower.
 Because of this, Gary carefully ties up each female flower to prevent bees from affecting the hand-pollination methods.

 Closing the female flowers prevents any unwanted pollination.

-In 2018, TJ’s pumpkin, grown in a bed covered with 6 cubic yards of Soil3 organic compost, was already 200 pounds only 24 days after pollination.
+In 2018, TJ’s pumpkin, grown in a bed covered with 6 cubic yards of Soil3 humus compost, was already 200 pounds only 24 days after pollination.
 In order to control the growth and keep pumpkins looking great, once the vine begins to produce fruit, they place it on top of mill fabric (typically used on conveyor belts) to allow water to drain and stop pesky critters.
 Then, a layer of sand separates the pumpkin and the mill fabric.
 The sand allows the pumpkin to slide as it grows without creating too much friction.